circle-group/circle-group.github.io/contact/index.md

 # {% include icon.html icon="fa-regular fa-envelope" %}Contact

-We operate under the Department of Computing of Imperial College London and are located within the Huxley Building.
+We operate under the <a href="https://www.imperial.ac.uk/computing/">Department of Computing</a> of <a href="https://www.imperial.ac.uk/">Imperial College London</a> and are located within the Huxley Building.
 For any inquiries:

 {%
   include button.html